Applying thermal paste is an essential skill for any aspiring PC builder.

 When you unhook the heatsink from your chip, you will be able to see firsthand how effective your previous application of the thermal paste was.

 There are two different opinions on how to remove the residual paste, and while both do work, the best method is probably a combination of the two.
-For the largest piece of the paste, you can use a microfiber cloth or, if you don’t have one, a disposable napkin.
+For the largest piece of the paste, you can use a microfiber cloth or, if you don’t have one, a disposable tissue.

 You’ll want to use rubbing alcohol with the concentration of isopropyl alcohol as high as possible and moisten the cloth prior to gently rubbing the paste off.